Highland temperate climate: Causes and characteristics

 The high altitudes of highlands lead to decreases in temperature and atmospheric pressure compared to lowland regions.
 Temperatures decrease by approximately 0.6 °C or 1 °C every 100 m.
 This is due to the adiabatic rate air.
 Tropical climates appear at altitudes of 0 and 1500 m, semihumid and isothermal highland temperate climates appear at 1500 m to 3000 m (depending on latitude).
 Above 3500 m is the alpine tundra climate ETH, identified with páramo and puna vegetation.

 Andean forest of Colombia and Ecuador, in Podocarpus National Park.

-This climate often has been called oceanic Cfb or mediterranean Csb, however, it is not mediterranean since it is not found in temperate latitudes, do not limit with deserts and neither it is oceanic, because humidity here do not comes from ocean but of tropical rainforest near (Congo, Amazon, Chocó).
+This climate has often been called oceanic Cfb or mediterranean Csb; however, it is not Mediterranean because it is not found in temperate latitudes and does not border deserts, nor is it oceanic because humidity here does not come from ocean, but from a tropical rainforest near (Congo, Amazon, Chocó).

 Mean temperatures are around 12 °C to 19 °C throughout the year.
 Nevertheless, there are high daily temperature ranges.
-There may be high nubosity and air humidity.
+There may be high nebulosity and air humidity.
 Clear skies are rare.

 Precipitations, only as rainfall, and often hail, it decrease with altitude, it is around 700–2,000 mm, that is, higher than temperate zone.

 The vegetation basically is Highland Forest, beside highland wooded savanna and scrubs.